Matt-Jones-Developer/function-store/README.md

 The project uses the latest Next.js (version 13) which is still experimental and in Beta phase.
 However, I felt that pushing myself to go beyond client rendered HTML, CSS and React builds, by adding a login and product back-end which I felt may might help me stand out from the competition.

-I discovered multiple bugs and quirks that would have usually been avoided by using vanilla HTML and CSS, especially image manipulation and handling.
+I discovered multiple bugs and quirks in Next 13 that would have usually been avoided by using vanilla HTML and CSS, especially image manipulation and handling.

 Moving from React to Next 13 was a complex and often challenging process, but I am pleased I overcame the issues and built a functional, responsive site that looks great.